Skip to content

 How are coral snake bites treated?

 Given the potentially serious effects that can occur, all people with a suspected coral snake bite should be seen in a hospital immediately and observed for at least 24 hours after the bite.
 There is an antivenom available for coral snake bites, but not every hospital may keep it on hand.
-For this reason, when a bite occurs, healthcare providers need to work with their regional Poison Control Center to locate antivenom.
+For this reason, when a bite occurs, healthcare providers need to work with their regional poison center to locate antivenom.
 Antivenom should only be given when a patient develops symptoms of envenomation.
 This is because some people can have serious allergic reactions to the antivenom.

 Patients may need help breathing if the venom effects the respiratory muscles.
 This is usually done by placing the patient on a ventilator.
 There are other medications that may be helpful as well.
 Medical toxicologists and poison centers can help locate antivenom and make treatment recommendations.